aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/columncollection/_index.md

 ﻿---
 title: ColumnCollection
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: Collection of the Column.column objects that represent the individual columnsettings in a worksheet.
+description: Collection of the Columnnodejscppcolumn objects that represent the individual columnsettings in a worksheet.
 The Column object only represents the settings such as column width styles .etc. for the whole column has nothing to do with the fact that there are nonempty cellsdata or not in corresponding column.
 And the Count of this collection only represents the count Column objects that have been instantiated in this collection has nothing to do with the fact that there are nonempty cellsdata or not in the worksheet.
 type: docs
 url: /nodejs-cpp/columncollection/
 ---

 ## ColumnCollection class

-Collection of the [Column](./column/) objects that represent the individual column(setting)s in a worksheet.
+Collection of the [Column](/nodejs-cpp/column/) objects that represent the individual column(setting)s in a worksheet.
 The Column object only represents the settings such as column width, styles, .etc. for the whole column, has nothing to do with the fact that there are non-empty cells(data) or not in corresponding column.
 And the "Count" of this collection only represents the count Column objects that have been instantiated in this collection, has nothing to do with the fact that there are non-empty cells(data) or not in the worksheet.

 ```javascript
 class ColumnCollection;